wonhee-lee/aims.github.io/aboutme.md

 ## Employment

-I am an Assistant Professor in Department of Software Convergence at Kyung Hee University.
-I was an Assistant Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai, New York, USA.
+I will join Kyung Hee University, Department of Software Convergence as an Assistant Professor starting September 2020.
+I am currently an Assistant Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai, New York, USA.

 ## Education